x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/csv-files-for-imap-migrations.md

 ## Format for the administrator credentials for different IMAP servers
 <a name="BK_AdminCreds"> </a>

-You can use the user name and password of an administrator account in the **UserName** and **Password** fields for each row of the CSV file.
-The user name for administrator credentials is a combination of the user name for the person whose email is being migrated and the user name for an administrator account that has permission to access all user mailboxes.
+You can use the username and password of an administrator account in the **UserName** and **Password** fields for each row of the CSV file.
+The username for administrator credentials is a combination of the username for the person whose email is being migrated and the username for an administrator account that has permission to access all user mailboxes.
 The supported format for administrator credentials is different depending on the IMAP server you're migrating email from.
 For more information about how to use administrator credentials, see the documentation for your IMAP server.

 > [!NOTE]
 > When you submit a new migration request, the CSV file is uploaded to the Microsoft datacenter over a Secure Sockets Layer (SSL) connection.
 The information from the CSV file is encrypted and stored on the Microsoft Exchange servers at the Microsoft datacenter.